 - Access to research breakthroughs and clinical trials

 Together the center’s team of dedicated experts, dieticians, nurses, behavioral health specialist and nurse practitioners, give patients of all ages living with diabetes the very best tools to manage their disease and to lead normal, active lives.

 “I’ve lived a fulfilling and productive life with diabetes for more than 40 years now.
 I know how excellent medical attention and knowledge can alter the course of this disease for the better.
 But outstanding diabetes care, which depends on prevention, is more rare and costly that it should be.
 I’m convinced that we must do more in treatment, prevention and research to mitigate the staggering human and economic costs of diabetes.”Harold Schnitzer

-Arlene Schnitzer and Harold and Arlene’s son, Jordan Schnitzer, are continuing Harold’s vision to financially support and make the Harold Schnitzer Health Center a nationally recognized center for diabetic care.
+Today, Arlene Schnitzer and Jordan Schnitzer, are continuing Harold’s vision to financially support and make the Harold Schnitzer Health Center a nationally recognized center for diabetic care.
 We are excited about the progress being made in research but until this disease is cured the health center will continue to serve the public.